Introduction to Principles of Agile Project Management

 Principle 1: Prioritize Customer Satisfaction through Continuous Delivery of Software

-It is advisable to deliver smaller software deliverables with 100 percent functionality rather than delivering a single product to the stakeholders that may not serve the actual purpose.
+Delivering smaller software deliverables with 100 percent functionality is advisable rather than providing a single product to the stakeholders that may not serve the actual purpose.
 During the process of developing software, one should not forget the basic purpose of it, which is to solve a problem.

 Principle 2: Welcoming Change